T-Pau/accelerate.tpau.group/index.markdown

 Programs are divided into small objects like a single subroutine or variables.
 These objects are automatically arranged in memory according to provided constraints like alingment or placement within a certain memory region.
 This allows to fulfil the hardware requirements of the target machine while automatically using the remaining memory optimally.

+## Warning

+**This program is still in the early stages of development.
+It contains bugs and features that aren't completely implemented yet.
+Also, details may still change.**

 ## Rationale

 While developing programs for multiple 8-bit computers, existing cross assemblers did not fit my needs in some key regards: